versus-25/project/README.md

 I am working in Yandex.Taxi now.
 Our group develop in **python**(telegram bots, scripts, data processing), **yql**(sql-like syntax by Yandex).
 We make and support dashes in DataLens, tools in Tracker, chatterbox etc.
-I need work UI developer in english-based company.
+I need to work UI developer in english-based company.

 My hobbys is pawerlifting, bodybuilding and videogames.